Reconstructing Kernel-based Machine Learning Force Fields with Super-linear Convergence: Abstract

 \section{Abstract}

 Kernel machines have sustained continuous progress in the field of quantum chemistry.
 In particular, they have proven to be successful in the low-data regime of force field reconstruction.
-This is because many physical invariances and symmetries can be incorporated into the kernel function to compensate for much larger datasets.
-So far, the scalability of this approach has however been hindered by its cubical runtime in the number of training points.
-While it is known, that iterative Krylov subspace solvers can overcome these burdens, they crucially rely on effective preconditioners, which are elusive in practice.
-Practical preconditioners need to be computationally efficient and numerically robust at the same time.
+This is because many equivariances and invariances due to physical symmetries can be incorporated into the kernel function to compensate for much larger datasets.
+So far, the scalability of kernel machines has however been hindered by its quadratic memory and cubical runtime complexity in the number of training points.
+While it is known, that iterative Krylov subspace solvers can overcome these burdens, their convergence crucially relies on effective preconditioners, which are elusive in practice.
+Effective preconditioners need to partially pre-solve the learning problem in a computationally cheap and numerically robust manner.
 Here, we consider the broad class of Nystr\"om-type methods to construct preconditioners based on successively more sophisticated low-rank approximations of the original kernel matrix, each of which provides a different set of computational trade-offs.
-All considered methods estimate the relevant subspace spanned by the kernel matrix columns using different strategies to identify a representative set of inducing points.
-Our comprehensive study covers the full spectrum of approaches, starting from naive random sampling to leverage score estimates and incomplete Cholesky factorizations, up to exact SVD decompositions.
+All considered methods aim to identify a representative subset of inducing (kernel) columns to approximate the dominant kernel spectrum.